srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

     private static RegistryManager registryManager;
     ```

-1. Locate the `INSERT create registry manager instance below here` comment.
+1. Locate the `INSERT register desired property changed handler code below here` comment.

 1. To add the functionality that creates the registry manager instance and sets the twin properties, enter the following code: